-Mark Kennedy is the editor of the Times Free Press columnist and editor.
+Mark Kennedy is a Times Free Press columnist and editor.
 He writes the "LIfe Stories" human interest column for the City section and the "Family Life" column for the Life section.
-He also writes a Saturday automotive column, “Test Drive,” for the Business section.
+He also writes an automotive column, “Test Drive,” for the Business section.

 For 13 years, Kennedy was features editor of the newspaper, and before that he was the newspaper’s first Sunday editor.
 The Times Free Press Life section won the state press award for Best Community Lifestyles four times during his tenure.
 He has also edited the opinion pages.

 Contact Mark Kennedy at email@example.com or 423-757-6645.
 Follow him on Twitter @TFPCOLUMNIST.
 Subscribe to his Facebook updates at www.facebook.com/mkennedycolumnist.

 Recent Stories »

 By the time he was 10 years old, Thomas Rumph was selling bags of peanuts and popcorn on the side of the road in Toombs County, Ga.

 My sons, ages 12 and 7, are experts at the art of negotiating with wishy-washy parents.

 If the new seven-passenger SUV to be made in Chattanooga represents Volkswagen's practical side, the new Golf GTI compact car is VW with its hair on fire.